dwrobel/flatcam/README.md

 - fixed the Gerber Parser convert units unnecessary usage.
 The only units conversion should be done when creating the new object, after the parsing
 - more fixes in Rules Check Tool
+- optimized the Move Tool
+- added support for key-based panning in 3D graphic engine.
+Moving the mouse wheel while pressing the CTRL key will pan up-down and while pressing SHIFT key will pan left-right

 11.10.2019